Story at a glance:

 Maple

-Maple is one of the most common commercially available woods in the US and is among the highest density, durable American hardwoods.
+Maple is one of the most common commercially available woods in the US and is among the highest densities when it comes to durable American hardwoods.
 It’s also typically moderate in price.

 Walnut